shapeblue/devcloud-mac/README.md

 DevCloud Appliance for Mac OS (Apple Silicon) CloudStack-KVM development and testing.

 This is a specially built VM appliance that can run on Mac OS 15+ with M3 or newer chip.
-The VM appliance is run as a KVM host and NFS server, while the host OS (Mac) is used to run CloudStack management/usage server, MySQL database, and npm/UI server, as well as IDEs and other tools for (CloudStack development](https://github.com/shapeblue/hackerbook/blob/main/2-dev.md).
+The VM appliance is run as a KVM host and NFS server, while the host OS (Mac) is used to run CloudStack management/usage server, MySQL database, and npm/UI server, as well as IDEs and other tools for [CloudStack development](https://github.com/shapeblue/hackerbook/blob/main/2-dev.md).
 Advanced users may also use the appliance to create all-in-a box setup to try out CloudStack while on Mac.

 The x86/Linux users and developers, can continue to use mbx: https://github.com/shapeblue/mbx or DIY their own appliance.